windwp/i3-master-stack/README.md

 - [x] Swallow on master is bad

-- [ ]  Swallow use xprop and xdotool then it is slow.
+- [ ]  Swallow use xprop and xdotool is slow.